Smear layer: Reasons for removal

-How is the smear layer removed?
+Methods for removal

-Endodontic Irrigation
+Endodontic irrigation

 Because the smear layer produced during endodontic instrumentation contains both inorganic and organic material, it cannot be removed by any of the presently available root canal irrigants alone.
 Therefore, the recommended protocol for smear layer removal is NaOCl followed by EDTA (ethylenediaminetetraacetic acid) or citric acid.
 Water, saline, chlorhexidine (CHX), or iodine compounds have no dissolving effect on the smear layer.